Brainchain09/HHT/NUTS/README.md

 ﻿## NUTS

 This large dataset describes the NUTS (and LAU) hierarchy of the European Union.
 Due to inconsistencies in the original datasets, only 14 of the 28 European countries are described.

+Source data is available at https://zenodo.org/record/8019886.

 Characteristics of the dataset are as follows :

 **Time focus :** 2010-2017